digant73/rpcs3/BUILDING.md

 In case you preferred to install and use the standalone **CMake** tool:
 1) move on the RPCS3's root folder
-2) execute the following commands to create the cache and to build the application (use `--config Debug` instead of `--config Release` if you want to build in `Debug` mode), respectively:
+2) execute the following commands to create the cache and to build the application (for the build use `--preset msvc-debug` instead of `--preset msvc-release` if you want to build in `Debug` mode), respectively:
   ```
   cmake --preset msvc
-  cmake --build build-msvc --config Release
+  cmake --build --preset msvc-release
   ```
 3) once the build is completed, the **RPCS3** application will be available under the `<rpcs3_root>\build-msvc\bin` folder